 - Chop the other half of the onion.

 - Pour olive oil in a pan and when heated, add the chopped onions and stir till its wilted.

 - Add the blended tomato and pepper mixture and black pepper and stir.

 - Add the beef and 1/2 cup of stock and mix together.

 - Add a little more broth if needed, till it has enough of a stew-like consistency.

 - Add the thyme, bouillon powder, and curry.
 Taste for salt before adding any.

 - Cover and let simmer for another 5 minutes.

 - This recipe calls for one habanero pepper.
 If you think it might be too spicy for you, use half a habanero pepper.
 Do not omit it as the taste will be drastically different if you do.

-- Alternatively, you can add an extra tomato or two, to tone down the heat of this beef stew.
+- Alternatively, you can add an extra tomato or two, to tone down the heat of this Nigerian stew.